 A popular alternative to cigarette smoking that was banned in Singapore in November 2014, using a shisha involves smoking from a water pipe with flavoured, partially burned tobacco.
 It is a well-loved social activity among younger smokers who view it as a harmless recreational activity.
 But the fact is that a 45-minute session of shisha smoking is about equal to smoking 200 cigarettes!

 Resembling conventional cigarettes, these are banned in Singapore under the Tobacco (Control of Advertisements and Sale) Act.
 Electronic cigarettes are battery-powered vaporisers that produce an aerosol (a very fine spray) when the liquid they contain is heated.
 These liquids usually contain a mixture of propylene glycol, glycerine, nicotine and flavourings that are harmful to the human body.

-Related: ”Shisha Is Not Smoking”, and Other Tobacco Myths
+Related: "Vaping is not smoking", and Other Tobacco Myths

 “Smoking is bad for you” is an oft-heard phrase for a good reason.
 This habit is one of the main causes of deaths in Singapore.

 A 2013 study showed that for people aged between 18 and 69, smokers were 1.3 times more likely to get cancer than ex-smokers or non-smokers.
 Smoking tobacco contributes to several different types of cancer, including lung, oral and nasopharynx (nose and throat) cancer.

 Smoking tobacco also raises the risk of heart diseases and strokes.
 Smokers are more likely to suffer from diabetes and kidney failure, and pregnant women who smoke are more likely to experience premature and underweight births.